 - 1. Development proposals must evidence through a Drainage Statement: - i) how the arrangements for the disposal and management of surface water, waste-water and foul water are to be managed and maintained; - ii) how surface water from the site is to be separated from foul water; - iii) where it can be evidenced there is no alternative but to connect to combined sewers, that this will have no adverse impact on capacity; - iv) that the drainage plan prioritises natural above ground SuDS and retrofit SuDS to manage surface water flows and avoid (or even remove existing) connections to combined sewers; - v) that opportunities for natural flood management have been investigated and, where feasible, incorporated in the SuDS design; - vi) that the proposed sustainable drainage systems comply with the criteria set by Cornwall Council as Lead Local Flood Authority; and - vii) that they will have no adverse impact on the Mounts Bay Marine Conservation Zone. - 2.
-Major development proposals within the Parish should not only provide a long-term water management plan, but also demonstrate that adequate contractual and funding arrangements are in place to ensure the continuity of the plan over the lifetime of the development in terms of responsibility for ongoing maintenance and inspection of drainage systems. - 3.
+Major development proposals within the Parish should include a long-term water management plan. - 3.
 For major development proposals within the Penzance Critical Drainage Area, the required demonstration of surface water runoff "betterment" should take account of the contribution of existing trees and hedges on the site to flood risk mitigation.